naeem-malik1998/naeem-malik1998/README.md

 # Hi there! 👋 I'm Naeem Malik

 Welcome to my GitHub profile!
-I'm a passionate developer and tech enthusiast with a diverse set of skills spanning programming, web development, accounting, and productivity tools.
+I'm a passionate _**Full Stack Web Developer**_ and tech enthusiast with a diverse set of skills spanning programming, web development, accounting, and productivity tools.

 ---